Gervonta Davis has served his apprenticeship under Floyd Mayweather and is now a Pay Per View star in his own right.

-Rising star Gervonta Davis remains close to mentor Floyd Mayweather as comparisons between the two begin to fade away.
+Lightweight ruler Davis remains close to his mentor as comparisons between the two begin to fade.

-Carrying the significant burden of headlining his very own Pay Per View against superstar Leo Santa Cruz on October 24, the message has been well and truly hammered home by co-promoter Leonard Ellerbe.
+Carrying the significant burden of headlining his own PPVs against superstar Leo Santa Cruz, Mario Barrios, Isaac Cruz, and Rolando Romero, the message has been well and truly hammered home by Leonard Ellerbe.

-Working alongside Mayweather in developing the ‘Tank’ brand, Ellerbe is confident Gervonta Davis will step up to the plate.
+While working alongside Mayweather to develop the ‘Tank’ brand, Ellerbe has always been confident that Gervonta Davis will step up to the plate.

-And to those who have negativity to offer, Ellerbe has a crystal clear response – wait and see.
+And to those with negativity to offer, Ellerbe has a clear response – wait and see.

 Mayweather and Ellerbe have never waivered from their blueprint.
 What they saw in Davis from day one continues to be the plan.
 He is the future of boxing.

-Now is the time to raise the stakes.
-To make Davis take over the mantle by sheer determination, considerable talent, and a tenacious ability to attract a crowd.
+It’s time to raise the stakes, though.
+Make Davis continue the mantle by sheer determination, considerable talent, and a tenacious ability to attract a crowd.

-As Ellerbe said it best this week, Davis wants the pressure of having the whole show in him.
+As Ellerbe said it best during fight week, Davis wants the pressure of having the whole show in him.
 He’s not shirking any responsibility here.

 “All hands on deck over here with making him a household name,” assured Ellerbe.
 “We all the way locked in.